top of page

 RICHARD BURRELL, Plaintiff, vs. the Estate of Christine Baxter Jones, Deceased, TARA M. JONES, Administratrix; SCHNEIDER NATIONAL; AAA COOPER TRANSPORTATION; TOTAL TRANSPORTATION OF MISSISSIPPI; MICHAEL MARTIN; BENNY SMITH; LONNIE FUQUA; JERRY RAINER; AMANDA ALVIS; AND the Estate of James Andrew Carlisle, Deceased, HONORABLE EDDIE JEAN CARR, Administratrix, Defendants.

-In the Circuit Court of the First Judicial District of Hinds County, Mississippi, Civil Action Number 251-06-348CIV.
+In the Circuit Court of the First Judicial District of Hinds County, Mississippi.

 Settled pursuant to a confidentiality agreement.